khoiquocle/khoiquocle/README.md

-- 👋 Hi, I’m Khoi Quoc Le and I'm studying at UIT
+- 👋 Hi, I’m Khoi Quoc Le, studying at UIT and my major is Cyber Security

 <!---
 khoiquocle/khoiquocle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.